Long overlooked by beach goers bound for Baja California’s smaller surf hamlets, for decades the city of La Paz seemed like a bit of an underdog.

 However, in recent years the local government has been hard at work to turn La Paz into a destination in its own right.

-Today, the city is the perfect base for exploring Baja California, with a plethora of options for adventure and eco tourism for both adults and families looking to explore La Paz with kids.
+Today, the city is the perfect base for exploring Baja California, with a plethora of options for adventure and eco tourism for both adults and families looking to visit La Paz (Mexico) with kids.

 Understanding La Paz